When I'm not scouring the web or local card shows for deals on vintage cards, I enjoy reading a good book.

 The Photographic Baseball Cards of Goodwin & Company 1886-1890

-This one is more about the fantastic collection of beautiful photos, the Photographic Baseball Cards of Goodwin & Company is another great 'coffee table' book.
-It's a big and heavy book!
-But beautifully bound with a dust jacket, and nearly 500 pages and over 2500 photographs of the players and teams of the late 1880s.
-The book covers all of the landmark sets issued by Goodwin & Company a big tobacco manufacturer of the 19th century that issued some of the most important baseball card sets in the history of the hobby.
+This is more about the fantastic collection of beautiful photos; the Photographic Baseball Cards of Goodwin & Company is another great ‘coffee table’ book.
+It’s a big and heavy book! Â But beautifully bound with a dust jacket, and nearly 500 pages and over 2500 photographs of the players and teams of the late 1880s.
+The book covers all of the landmark sets issued by Goodwin & Company, a prominent tobacco manufacturer of the 19th century that issued some of the most important baseball card sets in the hobby’s history.

 Mint Condition: How Baseball Cards Became an American Obsession